rabinnh/zig-vscode-linux/README.md

 It is assumed that you already have Zig installed.

 ## Prerequisites

 Install VSCode (https://code.visualstudio.com/docs/setup/linux)

-Install the *lldb* debugger (should be available via your package manager)
+Install the *lldb* debugger.
+This should be available via your package manager, ex. *sudo apt-get install lldb* on Debian/Ubuntu based systems.

 ## Set up VSCode
 This is the more challenging part.